nikolayg/nikgrozev-website/_posts/blog/2014-06-02-advanced-automated-cloudstone-setup-in-ubuntu-vms-part-2.md

 After the new VM is created from the image it will automatically start its web server and will mount its NFS storage upon boot, so you don't need to take care or that.
 However, you still need to associate it with the load balancer.
-Lets assume the IP/DNS address of the initial/old web/app server is <u>asIP1</u> and the new one's is <u>asIP2</u>.
+Let's assume the IP/DNS address of the initial/old web/app server is <u>asIP1</u> and the new one's is <u>asIP2</u>.
 Then you need to login into the load balancer VM and from the home directory issue the following commands: